Energy-Dependent Topological Black Holes in Massive Gravity Coupled to Double-Logarithmic Electrodynamics: Introduction

-Although, there are several experimental agreements of EGR in the field of astrophysics and cosmology, from which one can accept the importance of this theory.
-Further, assumption of a constant $\Lambda$ in the Einstein-Hilbert Lagrangian leads one to the results produced by Einstein-$\Lambda$ gravity with dark energy prediction.
-On the other side, EGR is also appears to be consistent with interaction of massless gravitons having spin 2.
-However, besides its consistency, the associated quantum field theory with these massless gravitons is completely a non-renormalizable \cite{1a}.
-Thus, it is necessary to do a transitions from EGR into massive gravity.
-The development of massive gravity with a massive spin 2 particle propagations can be possible if one includes a massive graviton terms in the action function defining gravitational field.
-This inclusion of massive gravity contributions implies that the graviton now possesses a mass denoted by $m_g$, and for the case of $m_g=0$, one can recovered EGR.
-The analysis of massive gravities in both flat and curved geometries which results into absence \cite{2a} and appearance \cite{3a} of ghosts, have also been explained.
-The quantum mechanical aspects corresponding to linear as well as nonlinear massive gravities in the presence of ghost-free field \cite{4a} have also been studied in Refs. \cite{5a, 6a}.
-It is largely believed that massive gravity theories (for example, some outstanding reviews in \cite{7a, 8a}) have received many attentions due to its several interesting consequences, such as, analysis of the recent observations related to dark matter \cite{9a, 10a}.
-These observations implies that universe has an accelerated expansion and it does not require any influence from dark energy sector \cite{11a, 12a}, etc. Here, we are interested to includes the contributions of the nontrivial adS massive theory \cite{13a, 14a} in the background of energy dependent spacetime.
-The motivation behind this comes from the fact that graviton possesses a same behavior like a lattice in case of holographic conductor \cite{15a}.
-In other words, a Drude like behavior also comes into play even in case of massless graviton which makes it to play the similar role like lattice.
-Another interesting phenomenon to study in the massive gravity framework is metal-insulator transition \cite{16a}.
+In the field of astrophysics and cosmology, the experimental verifications of EGR motivate one to consider it a successful theory describing gravitational phenomena.
+The assumption of a constant $\Lambda$ in the Einstein-Hilbert Lagrangian leads one to the results produced by Einstein-$\Lambda$ gravity with dark energy prediction.
+On the other side, the model of EGR is also consistent with the interactions of massless gravitons having spin 2.
+Besides its consistency, the associated quantum theory in the presence of massless gravitons is completely non-renormalizable \cite{1a}.
+Thus, it would be quite motivating to study gravitational fields in the background of massive gravity.
+The model of massive gravity with a massive spin 2 particle propagations can be developed if one includes the massive graviton terms in the Einstein-Hilbert action.
+These additional contributions imply that the graviton has a nonzero mass denoted by $m_g$.
+Note that, one would obtain the action function of EGR for $m_g=0$.
+The investigation of massive gravities in both flat and curved geometries which results in the absence \cite{2a}, and appearance of ghosts \cite{3a} has also been performed.
+The quantum mechanical aspects corresponding to linear as well as nonlinear massive gravities in the presence of ghost-free field \cite{4a} were investigated in Refs. \cite{5a, 6a}.
+Additionally, massive gravity theories (for example, some outstanding reviews in \cite{7a, 8a}) have received much attention due to their several interesting consequences, for instance, analysis of the recent observations related to dark matter \cite{9a, 10a}.
+It is also shown that our Universe expands with positive acceleration where no influence from the dark energy sector \cite{11a, 12a} has been arisen.
+In this paper, I consider the contributions of the nontrivial anti-de Sitter massive theory \cite{13a, 14a} in the background of energy-dependent spacetime and investigate the charged black holes within this setup.
+The motivation behind this comes from the fact that the behaviour of graviton is matching with that of a lattice in the case of a holographic conductor \cite{15a}.
+Another interesting phenomenon that supports the model of massive gravity is the metal-insulator transition \cite{16a}.